 Kayaking & Sit on Top Kayaking

 Kayaking is an incredibly versatile sport.
 It has everything from tranquil paddling up calm rivers to pure adrenaline rushes from white water rapids, battling against the surf or undertaking a solo ocean crossing.
 It’s great for games and team challenges.
 When you start, the first thing to master is going in a straight line, but as soon as you have cracked this, there’s loads more skills and strokes to learn – how to turn your boat quickly, recovery strokes and Eskimo rolls.

-Sit on top kayaking has become very popular and is a rapidly growing sport.
+Sit on top kayaking has become very popular with groups and is a rapidly growing sport.
 You can use solo boats or doubles and they have a multitude of uses from sea kayaking and fishing to surfing.
 Their popularity is primarily down to the fact that you aren’t required to roll if you capsize, as the boat can be righted without it filling with water and needing emptying.

 Pick your route and try to stay dry!

-This is an unusual activity where you make your way along the base of the sea cliffs, over or under whatever comes your way.
+This is an unusual group activity where you make your way along the base of the sea cliffs, over or under whatever comes your way.
 You’ll be picking your way through boulder fields, jumping across rock pools, traversing across barnacle covered ledges into secret bays where you will see no other human visitors.

 You wear normal clothes, trainers and a helmet for safety.
 This is predominately a dry sport, but your skills will determine whether you stay that way!
 Your coach will pick as challenging a route as you want to take on.
 This is another excellent team building activity for your group.